rex9840/LearnRust/notes.md

-**prelud**:
+**prelude**:
 - rust has a prelude which is imported by default in every rust program
 - prelude contains the most common used types,traits and functions
 - prelude is imported by `use std::prelude::*` -`std::prelude::*` is automatically available to every part of Rust.
 That is the case for Vec and Box but others as well (Option, Copy, etc.).

-*Creating your own prelude*
+**Creating your own prelude:**

-    -It's common for library to have its own prelude module as a starting point for where users should import all of the most common data structures for using your library (e.g use my_library::prelude::*).
+- It's common for library to have its own prelude module as a starting point for where users should import all of the most common data structures for using your library (e.g `use my_library::prelude::*`).
 It doesn't automatically get used in programs/libraries that uses crates, but it's a good convention to follow so people can know where to start.